-Our business strategy is to optimize the clinical and commercial value of tegoprubart and become a global biopharmaceutical company with a focused autoimmune franchise.
-We plan to develop tegoprubart in up to four indications: ALS, prevention of kidney allograft rejection, prevention of islet cell allograft rejection, and IgA Nephropathy ("IgAN").
+We plan to develop AT-1501 in up to four indications: prevention of kidney allograft rejection, prevention of islet cell allograft rejection, autoimmune nephritis, and ALS.
 We selected our indications based on preclinical and clinical data that was generated with either our molecule or historical anti-CD40L molecules.
+In October 2020, we initiated a Phase 2a clinical trial of AT-1501 in ALS.
+In November 2020, we received clearance from Health Canada to proceed with the initiation of a Phase 2 clinical trial of AT-1501 in islet cell transplantation for the treatment of type 1 diabetes.